State Highway 1 (New Zealand): Motorway and expressway upgrades

-Construction of the Peka Peka to Ōtaki extension to the Kapiti Expressway began in mid 2017 and opened to traffic in December 2022.
-The project added 13 km of expressway to the northern end of the Kapiti Expressway at Peka Peka, to terminate north of Ōtaki at Taylors Road.
+Construction of the Peka Peka to Ōtaki extension to the Kāpiti Expressway began in mid 2017 and opened to traffic in December 2022.
+The project added 13 km of expressway to the northern end of the Kāpiti Expressway at Peka Peka, to terminate north of Ōtaki at Taylors Road.

 The controversial Transmission Gully Motorway began construction in 2014, and was officially opened on 30 March 2022.
-It provides a new alignment for State Highway 1 between Mackays Crossing and Linden, diverting the route from the Centennial Highway between Paekakariki and Pukerua Bay, as well as providing an eastern bypass of Porirua.
+It provides a new alignment for State Highway 1 between Mackays Crossing and Linden, diverting the route from the Centennial Highway between Paekākāriki and Pukerua Bay, as well as providing an eastern bypass of Porirua.
 The previous route of State Highway 1 was renumbered to State Highway 59 on 7 December 2021, which created a temporary 26.2 km gap in the SH 1 designation until the new motorway opened.

 The Johnsonville-Porirua Motorway was constructed in the 1940s and 1950s to replace the Old Porirua Road.
 The first section of motorway between Johnsonville and Takapu Road opened on 23 December 1950, and is New Zealand's oldest motorway.

 The Wellington Urban Motorway was constructed between 1969 and 1978, but was originally part of State Highway 2 as it could only be accessed from the Hutt Valley.
 The construction of the Ngauranga Interchange flyovers in 1984 allowed SH 1 to be diverted onto the motorway, bypassing central Wellington streets.

 The Christchurch Northern Motorway opened in October 1967 between Tram Road and Belfast, providing a second road crossing of the Waimakariri River.
 The motorway was extended northward to Pineacres in December 1970, bypassing Kaiapoi.
 The Western Belfast Bypass spur opened on 31 October 2017, extending the motorway southwest to The Groynes, allowing SH 1 traffic to bypass Belfast.

 The extension of the Dunedin Southern Motorway has also seen changes in the highway, notably to bypass the suburbs of Fairfield and Sunnyvale.